Last Updated on

-How Many Calories are Burned by Breastfeeding?
+How Many Calories Are Burned by Breastfeeding?

-Why does Breastfeeding Burn Calories?
+Why Does Breastfeeding Burn Calories?

-Mothers not only burn calories from breastfeeding but they also derive many health benefits from it too.
+Mothers not only burn calories from breastfeeding but they also derive many health benefits from it.
 It is seen that mothers who practise breastfeeding for more than six months are at a lesser risk of having breast cancer later in their life.
-Also, the mothers who suffer from gestational diabetes are less likely to have type 2 diabetes later in life if they practise breastfeeding soon after birth.
+Also, mothers who suffer from gestational diabetes are less likely to have type 2 diabetes later in life if they practise breastfeeding soon after birth.

 A breastfeeding mother requires a whole lot of calories because she is producing milk for her baby and that drains her body to a great extent.
 So, the question here is how many calories per day does a breastfeeding mother require?
 We have learnt from the above section that on an average a breastfeeding mom burns some 300 to 700 calories in a day through breastfeeding.
 This means in order to pep her body’s lost calories she needs to consume extra calories.
-A regular woman, who is neither breastfeeding nor pregnant consumes roughly 1800 to 2000 calories in a day, though this may vary according to her age, height and how active she is.
+A woman, who is neither breastfeeding nor pregnant consumes roughly 1800 to 2000 calories in a day, though this may vary according to her age, height and how active she is.
 However, as soon as a woman becomes pregnant, the doctor may advise her to include approximately 300 more calories in her diet in a day, and this may further increase to 500 calories a day when she begins breastfeeding her baby.
 Therefore, when you start breastfeeding, you should consume approximately 2200 to 3000 calories in a day.
 When you are nursing a newborn baby 8 to 10 times a day your body needs more calories, and then you may gradually decrease your calorie intake as your baby grows and when he may start taking solid foods or formula milk.

 Will Breastfeeding Help You Lose Weight?

-When you breastfeed your baby, your baby is not only protected against respiratory problems, allergies, cavities etc. but it also helps your baby build a better immunity against various fatal illnesses.
 Breastfeeding offers immense health benefits for the mother too, as it not only reduces postpartum depression but also reduces the risk of diabetes, breast cancer, cardiovascular diseases and some cancers too.

-Apart from all this, breastfeeding a baby is a nature’s way of getting the mother to lose all that extra pregnancy bulk and get back into shape too, but there is not enough scientific evidence that state the same.
+Apart from all this, breastfeeding a baby is the nature’s way of getting the mother to lose all that extra pregnancy weight and get back in shape too, but there is not enough scientific evidence that states the same.
 In one of the studies conducted on breastfeeding moms, it was observed that mothers to exclusively breastfed and those who breastfed partially lost considerable amounts of post-pregnancy weight in comparison to mothers who fed formula milk to their babies.
 Also, only relying on breastfeeding and not controlling what you eat and not doing enough exercise may affect your health adversely.
-Thus to lose all that extra pregnancy pounds, you not only have to eat a healthy diet, but you also need to exercise your way through the healthy weight loss.
+Thus to lose all that extra pregnancy pounds, you not only have to eat a healthy diet, but you also need to exercise your way through healthy weight loss.
 On the other hand, if you have seen an upward trend in your weight that is you may be gaining weight in spite of breastfeeding, this may indicate that you need to lower your calorie intake.

-Healthy Diet Required during Breastfeeding
+Healthy Diet Required During Breastfeeding

 Also Read: Breastfeeding Myths & Facts